-• Alters policies or procedures to permit a foreign affiliate to accept a transaction involving a prohibited party.

-- Refers an inquiry or request to quote or bid from a party restricted or embargoed under U.S. law to a foreign subsidiary or affiliate - Responds to a request for proposal involving a prohibited party or country. - Formally or informally votes on a transaction (e.g., as a board member), approves, directs or executes transaction documents, where the transaction would be prohibited if performed by a U.S. person or within the U.S. - Allows a foreign Berkshire subsidiary to utilize the resources of a U.S. Berkshire entity (e.g., computer systems, licensed software, banking relationships, operational oversight, management or legal services, etc.) to support its transactions, where the transaction would be prohibited if performed by a U.S. person or within the U.S.
+- Alters policies or procedures to permit a foreign affiliate to accept a transaction involving a prohibited party. - Responds to a request for proposal involving a prohibited party or country. - Formally or informally votes on a transaction (e.g., as a board member), approves, directs or executes transaction documents, where the transaction would be prohibited if performed by a U.S. person or within the U.S. - Allows a foreign Berkshire subsidiary to utilize the resources of a U.S. Berkshire entity (e.g., computer systems, licensed software, banking relationships, operational oversight, management or legal services, etc.) to support its transactions, where the transaction would be prohibited if performed by a U.S. person or within the U.S.